 It was inspired by a simple principle: training together and playing together is a quick path to friendship and understanding.

-Over 440 athletes with and without intellectual disabilities participate in Unified Sports in Hawaii.
+Over 440 people with and without intellectual disabilities participate in Unified Sports in Hawaii.

 Special Olympics Hawaii currently offers unified opportunities in the following sports: